🧠Why Every Company Needs an Internal Tools Builder

 Those who recognize this shift will outpace those still waiting for IT tickets to clear.

-The future belongs to companies that turn their best operators into builders — people who understand the craft of the work and have the tools (and autonomy) to scale it.
+The future belongs to companies that recognize, trust, and grow their high-agency builders: people who understand the craft of the work and have the tools, autonomy, and judgment to scale it.

-Like RevOps unified go-to-market, Internal Tools teams will unify how the rest of the company operates — bridging design, operations, product, marketing, finance, and more.
+Like RevOps unified go-to-market, Internal Tools teams will unify how the rest of the company operates by bridging design, operations, product, marketing, finance, and more.

 Whether called Ops Engineering, Internal Platforms, or Builder Lab, the mission stays the same: connect, simplify, and scale how work gets done.